-Baby’s age helps his parents decide on a unique procedure for reshaping his head
+Baby’s age key factor in deciding on a unique procedure for reshaping his head

 Author: | August 7, 2019

 Three-month-old Colton Fearing is a charmer.
 Incredibly vocal, his happy personality is already shining through.
 When he was discharged from the hospital, however, the pediatrician told his parents, Cassie and Mike, that Colton had a condition that was causing his head to be misshaped.
 “At his two-day wellness check, our pediatrician said they would watch it,” said Cassie.

 When Colton was one month old, his pediatrician referred him to the U of M Masonic Children’s Hospital Craniofacial Clinic.
 On June 4, 2019, they met with Clinic nurse practitioner Leah Kann, who reviewed Colton’s CT scan and confirmed that one of the sutures in his skull had fused, affecting his head shape.
 Sutures are joints made of strong, fibrous tissue that hold the seven bones of the skull together.

 That same day, Colton and his parents met with pediatric neurosurgeon Carolina Sandoval, MD; and plastic surgeon, Jo Barta, MD, from Gillette Children’s Hospital.
 Sandoval told Cassie and Mike that Colton has what’s known as scaphocephaly.
 “He had an abnormally long head with a palpable ridge on top,” she explained.
 “They were all the clinical signs of having an early suture closure and its associated problems.”

 In Colton’s case, the sagittal suture was fused.
 “The sagittal suture is located on top of the head, extending from the soft spot to the back of the skull,” said Sandoval.
 “Premature closure of one of the sutures in the skull prevents it from growing normally and expanding in all directions.”
 That was why Colton’s head was misshaped.